EmbarkStudios/rust-gpu/README.md

 - [Cargo](https://github.com/rust-lang/cargo/) and [crates.io](https://crates.io) support to develop and publish SPIR-V crates
 - High-level render graph to take advantage of this, make it easy for users to develop and use rendering effects.

-An in-depth exploration of our roadmap and milestones can be found [here](https://github.com/EmbarkStudios/rust-gpu/issues/47).

 ## Process

 We use this repo as a monorepo for everything related to the project: crates, tools, shaders, examples, tests, and design documents.
 This way, we can use issues and PRs covering everything in the same place, cross-reference stuff within the repo, as well as with other GitHub repos such as [rspirv](https://github.com/gfx-rs/rspirv) and [Rust](https://github.com/rust-lang/rust) itself.